NRachamadugu/Machine-Learning-CS-584/README.md

-# Machine-Learning-CS-584
-Final Project

-# Machine Learning for Malaria Detection
+# Machine Learning - CS 584
+Analyze SoftMax and Sigmoid activation function in ResNet-50 model for classifying malaria in human blood cells

 ## Introduction
 This project utilizes deep learning models to identify malaria in human blood cells.
 It contrasts the performance of the SoftMax and Sigmoid activation functions within the ResNet-50 model.